Properties - Processing a Sale

 2. In the Refunds/Charges grid, untick any items you don’t want to be pro-rated - they’ll remain with the seller:

-1. Ticking Invoice Charges Immediately flags these charges so they can be separated from others when running an Amended Account.
+1. Ticking Invoice Charges Immediately flags these charges to be separated when running an Amended Account.

 1. This is optional and not needed if you want to include all charges in a single invoice later: